 - Choose one of the early varieties of seed potatoes.
 Plant one to three tubers according to the size of the container, or six for a specially designed potato barrel.
 Many kits are now available with good guidance for potato growing.
 The tubers should be started into growth (chitted) before planting.
 Place the tubers in a dish or egg box, sprouting eyes uppermost, in a cool, frost-free, light place.
 Once the resulting shoots are approximately an inch in length they are ready for planting.
 Place a layer of compost in the base of the container.
 Plant the tubers covering with about 5 cm (2″) of compost.
 As the shoots develop further top up with compost in 10cm (4″) layers but do not cover the growing tip – repeat until the container is full.
 Once the plants begin to flower the crop should be ready for harvesting.

-- Sow salad onion: thinly, from March-May, directly into containers.
+- Sow salad onion seeds: thinly, from March-May, directly into containers.
 Keep well watered during dry spells.
 A succession of fortnightly sowings will ensure pickings from June to September.